Professional Certified translation services, Sworn or Notarized legal translation and Statutory declaration (affidavit) services

 This has replaced the “Affidavit”and attests to accuracy and provenance.
 The translator swears the Declaration before a solicitor/magistrate, and it is bound with the original as one document.
 England and Wales both accept Statutory Declarations.

-Some UK documents for use abroad require prior legalisation by the FCO to attest to their provenance – information’s on their website.
+Some UK documents for use abroad require prior legalisation by the FCO to attest to their provenance – more information’s on the FCO website.
 We can’t offer legalisation, but do translate the resulting legalisation apostille.